Relating Functional and Imperative Session Types: Introduction

 \section{Introduction}

 Session types provide a type discipline for bidirectional communication protocols in concurrent programs.
-They originate with papers by Honda and others \cite{DBLP:conf/concur/Honda93,DBLP:conf/parle/TakeuchiHK94}, who proposed them as an expressive type system for binary communication in pi-calculus.
-Later work considered embeddings in functional and object-oriented languages, both theoretically and practically oriented \cite{DBLP:journals/jfp/GayV10,DBLP:conf/ecoop/HuKPYH10,DBLP:conf/ecoop/ScalasY16,DBLP:journals/jfp/Padovani17}.
+They originate with papers by Honda and others~\cite{DBLP:conf/concur/Honda93,DBLP:conf/parle/TakeuchiHK94}, who proposed them as an expressive type system for binary communication in pi-calculus.
+Later work considered embeddings in functional and object-oriented languages, both theoretically and practically oriented~\cite{DBLP:journals/jfp/GayV10,DBLP:conf/ecoop/HuKPYH10,DBLP:conf/ecoop/ScalasY16,DBLP:journals/jfp/Padovani17}.

-A typical incarnation of session types \cite{DBLP:journals/jfp/GayV10} supports a data type of channel ends described by a session type $s$ governed by a grammar like this one:
+A typical incarnation of session types~\cite{DBLP:journals/jfp/GayV10} embedded in a functional language supports a data type of channel ends, which are end points of communication channels.
+A session type $s$ describes the communication behavior of a channel end and is governed by a grammar like this one:

 Here, $t$ ranges over all types in the language (functions, pairs, etc) including session types $s$.
 The session type $\Outp t s$ describes a channel on which we can send a value of type $t$ and then continue communicating according to $s$.
 Dually, we can receive a value of type $t$ and continue according to $s$ on a channel of type $\Inp t s$.
-The internal choice type $\oplus\dots$ selects a choice $\ell_i$ and continues according to $s_i$.
-The external choice $\&\dots$ continues with $s_i$ if it receives $\ell_i$.
-The session type $\End$ signifies the end of the conversation.
+The internal choice type $\oplus\dots$ enables the sender to choose the continuation protocol $s_i$ by selecting its label $\ell_i$.
+The external choice $\&\dots$ requires the receiver to continue with $s_i$ if it receives $\ell_i$.
+The session type $\End$ marks the end of the conversation.

-\subsection{Functional vs Imperative Session Types}
+\subsubsection{Functional vs Imperative Session Types}

-Most of the embedded session type systems rely on a functional treatment of channel ends.
-That is, the communication operations transform (the type of) a channel end as shown in this example where the \KWReceive{} operation consumes a channel of type $\Inp t s$ and returns a pair of the received value of type $t$ and the continuation channel of type $s$:
+A significant number of embedded session type systems rely on a functional treatment of channel ends.
+That is, the communication operations consume a channel end at the type before the communication and conceptually produce a new channel end at the type after the communication.
+As an example we consider the \KWReceive{} operation which consumes a channel of type $\Inp t s$ and returns a pair of the received value of type $t$ and the continuation channel of type $s$: